Property Tax in Toronto

-Frequently Asked Questions about the GTA Property Tax:
+Frequently Asked Questions about the Greater Toronto Property Tax Rate:

-If you want to calculate your property tax, multiply your property’s assessed value by the tax rate, which consists of municipal, county and education rates.
-Our property tax calculator covers all municipalities in the GTA.
+If you want to calculate your Property Tax, multiply your property’s assessed value by the tax rate, which consists of municipal, county, and education rates.
+Our Toronto Property Tax calculator covers all municipalities in the GTA.

-There are four major property classes (residential, multi-residential, industrial, commercial), each having its own rate.
+There are four major property classes: residential, multi-residential, industrial, and commercial.
+Each have their own rate.

 No, you don’t.
 It is done automatically by MPAC.
 The corporation will mail notices of assessment to all owners.

-No, if the value of your property increases at an average rate.
-Every reassessment is revenue neutral — the tax rate will be lowered by the municipal government when property values should increase all around a municipality.
-However, if your property value growth is higher than the local average value growth, your property tax may rise.
-Multi-residential, commercial and industrial properties are protected by capping — no matter how much a property’s value increases, its property tax can rise only to a certain extent.
+If the value of your property increases at an average rate, then no. Every reassessment is revenue neutral — the tax rate will be lowered by the municipal government when property values should increase all around a municipality.
+However, if your property value growth is higher than the local average value growth, your Property Tax may rise.
+Multi-residential, commercial, and industrial properties are protected by capping — no matter how much a property’s value increases, its Property Tax can rise only to a certain extent.
 This is mainly because the reduction in tax for properties with declining value also have certain limitations.

-Services like the police, the fire department, local public transport, and libraries, as well as for municipal debt are paid from the tax.
-Just to give you an idea, in Toronto, around 25% of collected property tax goes to police service, 14% to TTC, 11% for paying municipal debt, and 10% to fire department.
+Services like the police, the fire department, local public transport, and libraries, as well as municipal debt, are paid from the tax.
+Just to give you an idea, in Toronto, on $1,000,000, this is how it is shared.
+(2022)

 *On the Tax Bill, the “N” indicates rural area with rural garbage services, while the “G” indicates rural area with urban garbage services.